What is Free Software

 - Democracy: technology greatly influences today's society.
 That is why control over technology has to be in the hands of everybody, not just a small group.

 - Open Standards: Open Standards allow people to share all kinds of data freely and with perfect fidelity.
-They resist lock-in and other artificial barriers to interoperability, and promote choice between vendors and technology solutions.
+They resist lock-in and other artificial barriers to interoperability, and promote choice between vendors and between technology solutions.

 - Education: Free Software is pedagogically superior; its basic spirit of freedom and cooperation is the proper spirit of education in a democratic environment.